ryansar/sarahmryan/content/authors/admin/_index.md

 - Visitors
 ---

-Sarah M. Ryan is a PhD Candidate in Biostatistics at the Colorado School of Public Health.
-She also works at National Jewish Health as a research assistant.
-Her research interests include medical imaging, spatial statistics and machine learning.
+I'm a PhD Candidate in Biostatistics at the Colorado School of Public Health at the Anschutz Medical Campus and work as a research assistant for National Jewish Health.
+I am passionate about working on complex statistical problems that are motivated by public health and biomedical questions.
+Throughout my academic career, I have been fortunate to be involved with research as both an applied and theoretical statistician.
+My disciplinary research has largely focused in the development of statistical methodologies and software packages for medical imaging data, specifically computed tomography scans of the lung.
+In addition to medical imaging, I am also interested in spatial statistics, machine learning and statistical consulting.